 Virtual Network service endpoint: A Virtual Network service endpoint is a subnet whose property values include one or more formal Azure service type names.
 In this article we are interested in the type name of Microsoft.Sql, which refers to the Azure service named SQL Database.
 This service tag also applies to the Azure Database for PostgreSQL and MySQL services.
-It is important to note when applying the Microsoft.Sql service tag to a VNet service endpoint it will configure service endpoint traffic for all Azure SQL Database, Azure Database for PostgreSQL and Azure Database for MySQL servers on the subnet.
+It is important to note when applying the Microsoft.Sql service tag to a VNet service endpoint it will configure service endpoint traffic for Azure Database Services: SQL Database, Azure Synapse Analytics, Azure Database for PostgreSQL and Azure Database for MySQL servers on the subnet.

 Virtual network rule: A virtual network rule for your Azure Database for PostgreSQL server is a subnet that is listed in the access control list (ACL) of your Azure Database for PostgreSQL server.
 To be in the ACL for your Azure Database for PostgreSQL server, the subnet must contain the Microsoft.Sql type name.

 A virtual network rule tells your Azure Database for PostgreSQL server to accept communications from every node that is on the subnet.

 Until you take action, the VMs in your subnet(s) cannot communicate with your Azure Database for PostgreSQL server.
 One action that establishes the communication is the creation of a virtual network rule.
 The rationale for choosing the VNet rule approach requires a compare-and-contrast discussion involving the competing security options offered by the firewall.

 Allow access to Azure services